 Collision domain : A single physical line that a colision can occur.
 Example: Hubs have one collision domain and only one connected node can make a transfer at any time.
 Switches collision domain number is like their port number by default.

 Broadcast domain : A logical division of networks that all nodes can reach eachother at data link layer(layer 2).
 Example: Switches are one broadcast domain.
 Because without any restriction, if one node sends something from one port, all other ports receive it.
 Routers’ each port is one broadcast domain.

 Let’s return our main lesson again.
-VLANs (Virtual Local Area Networks) help you to build new child broadcast domains in one switch or in one broadcast domain.
-After configuring VLANs, each VLAN become a single broadcast domain and without routing, there is no communication between VLANs.
+Virtual Local Area Networks help you to build new child broadcast domains in one switch or in one broadcast domain.
+After Configuring VLANs, each Virtual LAN become a single broadcast domain and without routing, there is no communication between Virtual LANs.

-There are also collision domains in the VLANs again.
-Each VLAN has collision domain as the number of their assigned ports.
+There are also Collision Domains in the Virtual LANs again.
+Each VLAN has Collision Domain as the number of their assigned ports.

-Here, VLANs (Virtual Local Area Networks) can be thinked like small switches in the main switch.
+Here, Virtual LANs can be thinked like small switches in the main switch.

 On Cisco switches, all the ports are the member of VLAN 1 by default.
-So if no VLAN configuration done, all the ports are in the same VLAN, VLAN 1.
-And they are in the same broadcast domain as mentioned above.
+So if no VLAN Configuration done, all the ports are in the same Virtual LAN, Virtual LAN 1.
+And they are in the same Broadcast Domain as mentioned above.

 By default Native VLAN is 1.
 By default, all untagged frames are member of it.
 This Native VLAN can be changed by a trunk port.
 For example, think about that, one trunk’s NativeVLAN is 5.
 Here, all the untagged and 5 tagged frames are belong to that Virtual LAN 5.
 Here the important point is, each end of the connection must be configured with the same configuration.